Great golf courses for beginners

 Known as Ireland's hidden gem for links golf on the north coast, Castlerock is home to both an 18-hole and a 9-hole course, as well as a beginner-friendly practice area and short course.

 Management promises that this is the club to visit if you’re looking for “the next step up, and learning how to play links golf”–So there’s no pressure to channel Darren Clarke when you’re practising your golf swing!

 Hailed by Golf & Incentive Travel as “one of the most welcoming clubs in the land”, you’re sure to feel at home at Castlerock in no time.

 On the grounds of the elegant Galgorm Castle Estate, this course is ideal for anyone hoping to pair a practice round with a luxurious weekend away in stunning surrounds.
 Named "Parkland Course of the Year" by the Ireland Golf Tour Operator Association, this 18-hole course is bordered by two rivers and five lakes, and sits within 220 acres of historic parkland.

 The golf academy boasts 24 bays as well as a short game area, where PGA staff are on hand to help you figure out your chipping from your lob shots.
 And if it’s good enough to host the 2020 Dubai Duty Free Irish Open, it’s good enough for us!

 3. Holywood Golf Club, County Down

 Like Galgorm, Holywood also has a performance academy, where you can up your game before hitting the green.
-The team here uses K-vest and TrackMan technology to analyze your swing and how you move, allowing your coaches to give truly personalized training.
+The team here uses K-vest and TrackMan technology to analyse your swing and how you move and hit the ball, allowing your coaches to give truly personalised training.
 The future is now!